timothymiller/full-stack-2019/README.md

   - Progressive Web App (PWA)

 ## :rocket: Deploy to Production

-#### Defaults:
+### Defaults

 - Scaling is handled automatically when targeting serverless deployment to Now by ZEIT.

 - Resources inside of /static/ are deployed to the in-house CDN managed via Now by ZEIT.

 ```bash
 now login